A Self-Consistent Computational Framework for Displacive Ferroelectrics from the Condensed Ground State: Detailed derivation of the model

-and finite-temperature long-range ordered polarization: $P_r^2=\big(-\beta+\sqrt{\beta^2-4\lambda\alpha}\big)/(2\lambda)$ for $\alpha<0$ and $P_r^2=0$ for $\alpha>0$.
-We have introduced a correction/perturbation term $\delta\alpha(T)$ in Eq.~(\ref{aaaa}), which can account for the coupling of the polarization field with the gapless acoustic phonons (i.e., thermal expansion) through the electrostrictive effect or take account into the structural instabilities due to lattice vibration caused by the excitation of the collective vector mode (see Supplementary Materials).
+We have introduced a correction/perturbation term, $\delta{a}$ and $\delta\alpha(T)$, which can account for the perturbative coupling of the polarization field to other phonon branches (e.g., acoustic phonons via electrostrictive~\cite{palova2009quantum,khmelnitskii1973phase,rowley2014ferroelectric,fujishita2016quantum} or flexoelectric~\cite{PhysRevLett.131.046801} coupling) or take account into the self-consistent structural instabilities around transition due to significant thermal excitation of the collective vectorial polar mode.